Fusion-Lightguns/Fusion-MoteGun/Builds/ReadMe.md

-# This is the spot for Fusion Mote builds Pics
+# This is the spot for Fusion MoteGun builds Pics

 Build pics title meaning